Skip to main content

 Presented live on January 22, 2021, the Summit was hosted by the Alabama-Coushatta Tribe of Texas, Kickapoo Traditional Tribe of Texas, and Ysleta del Sur Pueblo, in partnership with the Texas Department of Family and Protective Services and the Supreme Court of Texas Children’s Commission.

 Video replays and conference materials can be accessed on the Texas ICWA Summit webpage.
 The video replay has been approved for 5.5 MCLE hours.
-Judges and attorneys seeking MCLE credit hours may contact CCTraining@txcourts.gov after viewing the session recording to receive information on how to self-report their MCLE to the State Bar of Texas.

 Additional Child Welfare Related Online Content